Zelenskyy rejects formally ceding Ukrainian territory, says Kyiv must be part of any negotiations

 Zelenskyy said Ukraine “will not give Russia any awards for what it has done” and that “Ukrainians will not give their land to the occupier.”

-Touching on Ukrainian anxieties that a direct meeting between Putin and Trump could marginalize Kyiv and European interests, Zelenskyy said: “Any solutions that are without Ukraine, are at the same time, solutions against peace.
+Touching on Ukrainian anxieties that a direct meeting between Putin and Trump could marginalize Kyiv and European interests, Zelenskyy said: “Any decisions that are without Ukraine are at the same time decisions against peace.
 They will not bring anything.
-These are dead solutions, they will never work.”
+These are dead decisions.
+They will never work.”

-Ukrainian officials previously told the Associated Press privately that Kyiv would be amenable to a peace deal that would de facto recognize Ukraine’s inability to regain lost territories militarily.

 Trump said he will meet with Putin to discuss ending the war in Ukraine.